Local non-Bayesian social learning with stubborn agents: Adversarial setting

 \subsection{Empirical results}

 A fundamental assumption in our adversary solutions is that $\tilde{p}_n$ and $\theta_{T_n}(i^*)$ are correlated, in the sense that minimizing $\tilde{p}_n$ also minimizes $\theta_{T_n}(i^*)$.
 While Theorem \ref{thmMain} states this correlation holds for the random graph model of Section \ref{secGraphModel}, it is unclear if this correlation occurs in practice.
 To conclude this section, we present empirical results suggesting that this indeed occurs.
-In our experiments, we compare our proposed solutions against some natural heuristics: \begin{itemize} \item A naive baseline, which uses Algorithm \ref{algApprox} but samples each $W_j$ uniformly from $[n]$. \item Three schemes which similarly use Algorithm \ref{algApprox}, along with the observed degrees: sampling $W_j$ proportional to $d_{out}$ (i.e.\ targeting influential nodes), $d_{in}^A$ (i.e.\ targeting susceptible nodes), and $d_{out} / d_{in}^A$ (i.e.\ naively balancing influence and susceptibility). \item Sampling $W_j$ proportional to $\textrm{PageRank}(\epsilon)$ \cite{page1999pagerank}, where\footnote{In experiments, we compute the first $\lceil \log ( 0.99 ) / \log (1-\epsilon) \rceil$ summands, which guarantees an $l_1$ error bound of $0.01$.}
+In our experiments, we compare our proposed solutions against some natural heuristics: \begin{itemize}[leftmargin=10pt,itemsep=0pt,topsep=0pt] \item A naive baseline, which uses Algorithm \ref{algApprox} but samples each $W_j$ uniformly from $[n]$. \item Three schemes which similarly use Algorithm \ref{algApprox}, along with the observed degrees: sampling $W_j$ proportional to $d_{out}$ (i.e.\ targeting influential nodes), $d_{in}^A$ (i.e.\ targeting susceptible nodes), and $d_{out} / d_{in}^A$ (i.e.\ naively balancing the two). \item Sampling $W_j$ proportional to $\textrm{PageRank}(\epsilon)$ \cite{page1999pagerank}, where\footnote{In experiments, we compute the first $\lceil \log ( 0.99 ) / \log (1-\epsilon) \rceil$ summands, which guarantees an $l_1$ error bound of $0.01$.}

 where $\epsilon \in (0,1)$, $\mathbf{1}_{n}$ is the length-$n$ ones vector, and $P_A$ is the agent sub-graph's column-normalized adjacency matrix, i.e.\ the matrix with $(i,j)$-th element

 PageRank is a commonly-used measure of influence or centrality for graphs in many domains \cite{gleich2015pagerank} (and a richer such measure than $d_{out}$). \end{itemize}